 Gigamon provides both AC- and DC-powered versions of the GigaVUE-HC2.
 Both models support the same control modules and can be populated with the modules of your choice.
-Refer to Installing Power Modules in the GigaVUE-HC2 Chassis on page 43 for information on connecting DC power supplies.
+Refer to Installing Power Modules in the GigaVUE-HC2 Chassis for information on connecting DC power supplies.